Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Conditional expectations, state extensions and their CPTP factorizations

 \subsection{Conditional Expectations and State Extensions: A Brief Review}

-Let $\As$ be a $*$-subalgebra of $\Bs=\frak{B}(\Hc)\sim\mathbb{C}^{n\times n}.$ It is known that, via some unitary $U,$ any $*$-subalgebra can be put in an orthogonal block decomposition (also called Wedderburn decomposition) \cite{wedderburn1908hypercomplex}, associated to a decomposition of the underlying vector space as:
+Let $\As$ be a $*$-subalgebra of $\Bs$, i.e. $\As\subseteq\Bs$.
+It is known that, via some unitary $U,$ any $*$-subalgebra, as well as its commutant and center, can be put in an orthogonal block decomposition (also called Wedderburn decomposition) \cite{wedderburn1908hypercomplex}, associated to a decomposition of the underlying vector space as: